DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

     - Used in QoS to prioritize certain traffic
 - HT (High Throughput) Control
     - Added in 802.11n to enable High Throughput operations
-    - 802.11n is also known as “High Throughput” (HT) WI-FI
+    - 802.11n is also known as “High Throughput” (HT) Wi-Fi
-    - 802.11ac is also know as “Very High Throughput” (VHT) WI-FI
+    - 802.11ac is also know as “Very High Throughput” (VHT) Wi-Fi

 - FCS (FRAME CHECK SEQUENCE)
     - Same as in an ethernet frame, used to check for errors